 AORS Response to COVID-19 Pandemic

 As we continue to deal with the COVID-19 outbreak, AORS is making adjustments to ensure the health and safety of our members, clients, staff, contractors and other stakeholders, their families, and the many communities they all serve so selflessly.
 This remains our top priority.

-AORS and the Simcoe County Road Supervisor Association, the hosts of the 2020 Trade Show, made the difficult decision to cancel the trade show this year.
-After consulting with the hosts of the 2021 and 2022 shows, and with the approval of the Board of Directors, it was decided to postpone each of those events by one year.
+AORS and the Simcoe County Road Supervisor Association, the hosts of the 2021 Trade Show, made the difficult decision to cancel the trade show this year, yet again.
+After consulting with the hosts of the 2022 and 2023 shows, and with the approval of the Board of Directors, it was decided to postpone each of those events by one more year.
 Hence, the 2022 trade show will be held in Barrie, hosted by the Simcoe County Road Supervisors Association; the 2023 trade show will be held in Strathroy, hosted by the Middlesex County Public Works Association; and the 2024 trade show will be held in Cornwall, hosted by the Eastern Ontario Road Supervisors Association.
 We want to thank the many suppliers who had committed to exhibit at the 2021 show for their loyalty and support, and look forward to seeing them in 2022 instead.
 We also want to thank the many volunteer members of the Simcoe County Road Supervisors Association who worked diligently to plan the event.
 Their hard work will not go to waste as they look forward to hosting the trade show in Barrie next year.

 AORS and our training partners are committed to delivering the quality training that our members and their staff need to provide the essential services their municipalities expect, safely and efficiently.